-The Company Agreement Explained: What are Fundamental Business Transactions and Why are They Important?
+The Company Agreement Explained: What Are Fundamental Business Transactions & Why Are They Important?

 By Vela Wood

 Here at VW, we’re proud to form dozens, if not hundreds, of new Texas LLCs for aspiring startups and new small business owners each year.
 As part of our LLC formation package, we advise our clients on the best structure for them, file the Certificate of Formation with the Secretary of State, and then draft a Company Agreement tailored to our clients’ needs, and the Company’s initial member or manager resolution.

 In our previous blog, Simple Majority v.
 Super Majority, we discussed the importance of having different consent levels for different types of decisions made by members or managers of an LLC.
 Members and managers of an LLC also need to be aware of what a “fundamental business transaction” is and should take special consideration as to what consent is required for such a decision.

 What is a Fundamental Business Transaction?